xpollen8/blog.davidwhittemore.com/_posts/2025-05-28-anne-whittemore.md

 In the 2010's, Paul would finally die - standoff-ish, impoverished, unrecognizable with dementia.

 While Anne and I traded letters after college, and later a few emails, we (in the family tradition) were not "close".
-We had the family understanding: you're doing your thing - that's cool!
+We had the Whittemore understanding: you're doing your thing - that's cool!
 When we did meet up once on the East Coast in the mid-90s, we discovered that we both had purchased to the same oddball model of car - 1991 Toyota MR2 Turbo.